smallest-inc/smallest-python-sdk/README.md

 tts = Smallest(api_key=os.environ.get("SMALLEST_API_KEY"))

 def generate_text(prompt: str = "Tell me a very short story about a wise owl."):
-    completion = client.chat.completions.create(
+    """Async generator for streaming text from Groq, you can use any other provider.""" completion = client.chat.completions.create(
         messages=[
             {